 Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

-Grooming the surface of your synthetic turf field starts with having the correct equipment.
-You want to brush your turf field to maintain a consistent and clean surface.
-There are different kinds of brushes you can use to create a safe, clean, and high-performing field year-round.
+Grooming the surface of your synthetic turf field starts with having the correct turf maintenance equipment.
+You’ll want to brush your turf field regularly in order to maintain a consistent and clean surface.
+There are different kinds of brushes available for you to use to create a safe, clean, and high-performing field year-round.
+Two of the most commonly used grooming tools/brushes are a static brush and a mechanical sweeper.
+A static brush is used to keep the infill level and turf fibers standing up.
+A mechanical sweeper helps quickly and thoroughly remove debris.
+Both tools’ bristles need to be made from synthetic fiber to be safe for use on artificial turf.

 |Types of Synthetic Turf Equipment||Benefits of Synthetic Turf Equipment|